Qapqal News: Equipment

 From 1946 to 1954, the newspaper had to be written out by hand and mimeographed.
 In 1954, the paper was manually typeset using movable lead type, a practise which continued up until 2007.
 The editors had long hoped to move to digital typesetting and printing, but were delayed by lack of both software and hardware.
-Researcher Tungga Cingfu (佟加·庆夫, Tóngjiā Qìngfū) spent over ten years starting in 1994 to do research on the Xibe and Manchu languages and develop further fonts, input methods and related software, as well as write and submit standards documents, with the aid of a grant from the National Natural Science Foundation of China.
+Researcher Tungga Cingfu (佟加·庆夫) spent over ten years starting in 1994 to do research on the Xibe and Manchu languages and develop further fonts, input methods and related software, as well as write and submit standards documents, with the aid of a grant from the National Natural Science Foundation of China.
 Initial versions of the software were unsatisfactory because they only supported three typefaces and so the editors continue to wait for further development.

 The government of the Ili Kazakh Autonomous Prefecture contributed ¥150,000 (US$24.000) in 2002 to upgrade the newspaper's printing facilities.
 A further governmental contribution of ¥800,000 (US$170.000) in 2007 enabled the newspaper to upgrade its aging equipment: new equipment they purchased included a hectography machine, a scanner, industrial staplers and paper cutting machines, a blade sharpener, three digital cameras, two digital video cameras, nine computers, two multifunction printers, a laser printer and two fax machines.